Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `FuncProfiler` with 2 new export formats.
 - Updated `Python Projects` with 2 new beginner projects.
 - Created an API for `MycoNom`.
 View the documentation from here: https://infinitode-docs.gitbook.io/documentation/api-documentation/myconom-api-documentation.
 - Created a new `Huggingface space`, MycoNom (an AI model, for mushroom edibility classification).
 Use it from here: https://huggingface.co/spaces/InfinitodeLTD/MycoNom.